When setting up Azure CDN, you may want to use a naked domain (yourdomain.com) to access. It’s a little tricky, so here’s how I set it up:

 Create the CDN profile and endpoint in Azure.

 Next set up a custom domain:

-To do this, you’ll need to modify the value highlighted as an A record for your domain’s DNS.
+To do this, you’ll need to modify the value highlighted as a CNAME record for your domain’s DNS.
 It will look like this:

 - Host: cdnverify.<yourdomain>